 - What type of gas are you using?
 If you are using Propane Gas, you'd want to use 1/2" or larger sized glass.
 With Natural Gas you have the freedom to use any glass size, as Natural Gas can move more easily through a dense space.

-- Burner holes must be facing up towards the sky or at least be at a 45 degree angle when using Propane Gas.
+- Burner holes must be facing up when using Propane Gas.

-- Do NOT use lava rock as a filler when using Propane Gas.
-If you want to use a filler, it must be right below the burner and it needs to be a hard compact surface such as silica sand or pea gravel (a.k.a. volcanic ash).
+- Do NOT use medium or large lava rock as a filler when using Propane Gas.
+If you want to use a filler, it must be right below the burner and it needs to be a hard compact surface such as silica sand (indoors only) or small lava rock.
 You do not want to leave any space where Propane Gas can leak or build up into your base or under your burner.

 - You MUST cover your burner with at least 2" of fire glass whether you are using Propane or Natural Gas.
 This is what will ensure that your glass doesn't crack or pop.
 Yes it can happen, but if you have the right amount of glass over the burner, then the heat will be evenly distributed over the glass and no popping/cracking should occur.